 My mom loved it when my brother-in-law Stuart would hook up his plow team to feed the cows.
 He would talk to them, “Up, Dolly, up Queen!”
-One little difference in his voice—a touch softer or louder, clipped or relaxed—meant to side-step or slow down or speed up or pull harder or “do it now or else we won’t make it to the top of the hill!”
+One little difference in his voice—a touch softer or louder, clipped or relaxed—meant to side-step or slow down, speed up or pull harder, or “do it now or else we won’t make it to the top of the hill!”

 Horses like this used to make the world go round.
 For generations of pre-industrial farmers, draft horses—“draft” or “draught” comes from the Old English “dragan,” which means to draw or haul—literally carried the weight of progress on their shoulders.
 They were bred for a combination of traits: tall stature, muscular build, upright shoulder and strong hindquarters for pulling strength, and docile temperament.
 They were smart, loyal animals that worked fields, hauled hay, pulled tree stumps, and took people to town for flour, sugar, or beans.
 If you had a horse like this near The Grand, you were considered wealthy.

 Eastman’s Corner Farm Market near Kensington, New Hampshire—Black Hawk’s permanent home—can thank several of my scrap suppliers for the unique parts on this sculpture.
-The plentiful, charred plow discs and the brass bell hanging from the tail were recovered from the ashes of collector George Burns’s charred outbuildings; dozens of pieces came from Kenney Tomac’s stash (see the scrapbook page).
-I used these real farming elements to represent the story of agriculture in mini- landscapes on the horse, including: a section of rolling hills along the back; the broad prairie horizon on one side of the neck; and an abstract representation of the essential Missouri River, which divides South Dakota’s farm lands in half.
+The plentiful, charred plow discs and the brass bell hanging from the tail were recovered from the ashes of collector George Burns’ charred outbuildings; dozens of pieces came from Kenney Tomac’s stash (see the scrapbook page).
+I used these real farming elements to represent the story of agriculture in mini–landscapes on the horse, including a section of rolling hills along the back; the broad prairie horizon on one side of the neck; and an abstract representation of the essential Missouri River, which divides South Dakota’s farm lands in half.

-The largest, most complete, and most fought-over T-rex was discovered near Faith, South Dakota which is an hour’s drive from my studio in Lemmon.
+The largest, most-complete, and most-fought-over T. rex was discovered near Faith, South Dakota which is an hour’s drive from my studio in Lemmon.
 The grasslands are prime territory for fossils, thanks to the intermixed badlands outcrops, sparsely covered areas where harsh weather erodes away layers of ancient sediment to reveal fossils.
 Because of the number of important finds in this part of North America, the largest private fossil preparatory in the world is located nearby.
-Black Hills Institute’s president, Pete Larson, is also “one of us,” a rancher’s kid who grew up on the Rosebud Reservation, in the southcentral part of the state.
-His company excavated Sue, the famous rex whom he named after the amateur paleontologist on his team who discovered the bones, Susan Hendrickson.
+Black Hills Institute’s president, Pete Larson, is also “one of us,” a rancher’s kid who grew up on the Rosebud Reservation, in the south-central part of the state.
+His company excavated Sue, the famous rex which he named after the amateur paleontologist on his team who discovered the bones, Susan Hendrickson.